marigarey/canvas-notion-integration/README.md

 ## Other Information

+In the future I do plan to add more to this, possibly blocks outside of the database.
+If you have any suggestions on what I should, please let me know!
+I want to hear your feedback and improve!

 > [!NOTE]
 > The ID Property is for internal use and you can hide it in your database
 > Hiding a Property: